What does it mean to be ready?

-This class gives you with many academic contexts don’t: time and space.
+This class gives you what many academic contexts don’t: time and space.
 This semester, you will have time to be, ponder, wonder, dream, question, and create.
 With that in mind, this class likely won’t be like one you’ve taken before.
 In addition to time and space, it gives you tools and resources to ask and answer questions like, “What do I offer the world?
 How can that knowledge be transformed into public-facing work and/or academic work?
 How can I talk about English in a way that’s recognizable to communities outside of the humanities and that captures the depth, range, and expansiveness of English as a field?”

 This course will teach you the methods of discernment to learn how you can move into, out of, between, and with public-facing and academic-facing spaces.
 We will discuss ways to make English public.
 To do that, you first must learn for yourself what that means and how, why, and if you are the person to do it.
 Why did you choose English?
 What gifts do you bring to your projects?
 What has English prepared you to do?
 Who has English prepared you to be?
 What models exist for humanities specialists to do public-facing work?
 How do their stories speak to you or spark resistance in you?
 If models don’t exist, how can you create one?

 Please note, this class is listed in the bulletin as “Studies in Modern Critical Theory and Practice.”
 However, what counts as “theory and practice” is being revised and re-imagined in response to the evolving nature of our graduate program and needs of our students.

 Instead of ending with questions to ponder, I’m curious to know what questions you have.
 These questions will guide future blog posts in this series.
 Email me (elizabeth dot angeli at marquette dot edu) or comment below.

 - What do you want to learn about?